djc/corda-rpc/README.md

 that purpose.
 The example code in [network-map-snapshot](corda-rpc/examples/network-map-snapshot.rs) will trigger an RPC call on the Corda node as desired and return the proper response.
 However, this only works against a Corda node which has [some changes](https://github.com/corda/corda/compare/release/os/4.5...djc:amqp-rpc) applied to it.

-I am happy to answer questions about the code and it's current state and discuss a future roadmap, and I intend to provide (passive) maintenance (like PR code reviews) of this code going forward.

 ## corda-rpc: abstractions specific to Corda RPC